-Meetings are held at the Laurel County Extension Office on the third Thursday of every month from Frebruary through October starting at 6 pm.
-We will once again be having a potluck at the meetings, so bring your favorite dish to share!
-Meetings for 2023 will include:
+Meetings are held at the Laurel County Extension Office on the third Thursday of every month from Frebruary through October starting at 6 PM.
+There will be a potluck dinner at each meeting, so bring your favorite dish to share!
+Meetings for 2024 will include: